 If you prefer dry food, we recommend that you do not free-feed your pet and leave kibble available all the time.
 It’ll make it more challenging to get his weight under control without knowing how much he’s eating.
 We suggest that you leave his food down for about 30 minutes.
 Then, pick it up.
 That way, you’ll know how much he’s getting, and you’ll teach him to finish his meal promptly.

 We hope that we’ve helped you navigate the pet food aisle a bit easier and more well-informed.
-After completing our reviews, the Royal Canin Large Joint Care Dry Dog Food came out on top as the best overall product for dogs with mobility issues and for joint health.
-It is part of the manufacturer’s tailored nutrition products.
-It succeeds by ticking off all the boxes for a complete diet.
+After completing our reviews, the Ollie Fresh Dog Food came out on top as the best overall product for dogs with mobility issues and for joint health.
+It is a tailored nutrition product and it succeeds by ticking off all the boxes for a complete diet.

 On the best value side of the coin, the Purina ONE SmartBlend Classic Ground Entree Canned Dog Food scored high marks for its protein content and its ingredient list that contains no fluff.
 Its strength is the ability to control your pup’s weight with food that he will enjoy.
 That is the single best thing you can do as a pet owner to support good joint health.